 On This Page:

-- Dashboard lists the courses in which you are currently enrolled and links to activities requiring attention such as ungraded assignment submissions.
-You can customize their Dashboard page by adding blocks such as Calendar or Upcoming Events to show deadlines and events for the classes they are teaching or taking.
+- Dashboard lists the courses in which you are currently enrolled, links to future and past courses, and links to activities requiring attention such as ungraded assignment submissions.
+You can customize your Dashboard page by adding blocks such as Calendar or Upcoming Events to show deadlines and events for the classes you are teaching or taking.

-- Click My Courses to show links to your current courses.
-This is the most convenient way to move between one course and another.
+- Under My Courses your courses are listed.
+This is the most convenient way to move from one course to another.
+Courses that are not released to students are indicated by a crossed-out Eye icon ().

-By default, a Moodle course page is divided into three columns.
-The sides contain blocks and the center contains sections.
+By default, a Moodle course page is divided into two colums.
+The right side contains blocks and the center contains sections.

-The side columns of a Moodle page contain blocks.
-The Navigation and Administration blocks are required, but other blocks are optional.
-You can rearrange the blocks and set whether particular blocks show only on the course home page, or on all pages.
+The right side column of a Moodle page contains blocks.
+You can rearrange most of the blocks and set whether particular blocks show only on the Moodle course home page, or on all pages.

 Which blocks show at any moment depends on where you are in Moodle.
 For example, the blocks displayed on your course home page are different from those displayed when viewing an assignment or forum.
 Which blocks are displayed can also depend on your role in the course.
 For example, teachers may see blocks that students do not.

-The central column of the your course page is divided into Sections where your course content and activities are shown.
-You can use the sections to organize your course by topic, content type, or chronology.
+The main column of the your course page is divided into Sections (also called Topics) where course content and activities are shown.
+You can use the sections to organize your course by content type, or in chronological order.
 If you choose to order your course chronologically, you can have Moodle automatically provide a section per week.
+You can put links to Resources (files, weblinks, folders, etc.), and Activities (assignments, quizzes, discussion forums, etc.) inside of these sections.

-The overall settings for your course are found in the Administration block on your course page.
-Under Course administration, click Edit settings to make changes.
+The overall settings for your course are found in the Course Management panel which can opened by selecting the Course Management button (gears icon).
+Under Course Settings, click Edit course settings.
 The Edit course settings page will open.

 Some settings are populated automatically with information from SPIRE when the course is created.
 Other settings are up to the instructor.

-The Edit course settings page is where you choose to format course sections by Topic or Week, determine how many sections appear in the center column, choose a theme (visual style), and determine whether the course is visible to students.
-For more see Important Settings for Your Moodle Course.
+The Edit course settings page is where you select the course format.
+You can organize your course sections by Topics or Weeks.
+You can determine how many sections appear in the center column, and determine whether the course is visible to students.
+For more information, see Important Settings for your Moodle Course.

 Turn Editing On